 Under Ohio Rev. Code Section 3314.08, ODE may also perform a FTE Review subsequent to the fiscal year end that may result in an additional adjustment to the enrollment information as well as claw backs of Foundation funding due to a lack of evidence to support student participation and other matters of noncompliance.
-ODE performed such a review on the Academy for fiscal year 2019.
+ODE did not perform such a review on the Academy for fiscal year 2019.

-As of the date of this report, additional ODE adjustments for fiscal year 2019 are finalized, however they were not material to the financial statements and did not result in additional adjustments.
+As of the date of this report, additional ODE adjustments for fiscal year 2019 have been finalized and are not material to the financial statements.